openpaymentseurope/docs/docs/quickstart_ais.md

 There are two SCA (authentication) approaches that the application needs to implement in order to support all banks: Decoupled and Redirect.

-In the **Decoupled** approach, the user never leaves your application, and will authenticate either by scanning a QR code that you generate.

 In the **Redirect** approach, you route the user to the chosen bank where the user authenticates, and once that’s done the bank will route the user back to your application.

+In the **Decoupled** approach, the user stays in your application where you generate a QR code or a link for Mobile Bank ID.

 ### Variables and constants used in the guide